tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

  here</a>.

 {:id="GoogleSheets.RemoveCol" class="method"} <i/> RemoveCol(*gridId*{:.number},*colNumber*{:.number})
-: Deletes the column with the given column number (1-indexed) from the sheets page with the grid ID `gridId`.
+: Deletes the column with the given column number from the table.
 This does not clear the column, but removes it entirely.
 The sheet's grid id can be found at the end of the url of the Google Sheets document, right after the `gid=`.
+Once complete, it triggers the [`FinishedRemoveCol`](#GoogleSheets.FinishedRemoveCol) callback event.

 {:id="GoogleSheets.RemoveRow" class="method"} <i/> RemoveRow(*gridId*{:.number},*rowNumber*{:.number})
 : Deletes the row with the given row number (1-indexed) from the table.
 This does not clear the row, but removes it entirely.
-The sheet's grid id can be found at the nd of the url of the Google Sheets document, right after the `gid=`.
+The sheet's grid id can be found at the end of the url of the Google Sheets document, right after the `gid=`.
+Once complete, it triggers the [`FinishedRemoveRow`](#GoogleSheets.FinishedRemoveRow) callback event.

 {:id="GoogleSheets.WriteCell" class="method"} <i/> WriteCell(*sheetName*{:.text},*cellReference*{:.text},*data*{:.any})
 : Assigns the text in `data` to the cell at the provided cell reference.
 If there is already a value in this range, the old value be overriden by the new text.

 {:id="GoogleSheets.WriteCol" class="method"} <i/> WriteCol(*sheetName*{:.text},*colNumber*{:.number},*data*{:.list})
-: Given a list of values as `data`, this method will write the values to the column of the sheet.
+: Given a list of values as `data`, writes the values in `data` to the column of the sheet with the given `colNumber`.
 It will always start from the top row and continue downwards.
-If there are alreaddy values in that column, this method will override them with the new data.
-It will not erase the entire column, only the bits that overlap with this.
+If there are already values in that column, this method will override them with the new data.
+(Note: It will not erase the entire column.)
+Once complete, it triggers the [`FinishedWriteCol`](#GoogleSheets.FinishedWriteCol) callback event.

 {:id="GoogleSheets.WriteRange" class="method"} <i/> WriteRange(*sheetName*{:.text},*rangeReference*{:.text},*data*{:.list})
 : Assigns the values in the data value, which is a list of lists, to the range that you specify.
 The number of rows and columns in the range reference must match the dimensions of the 2D list provided in data.